ALEXANDRIA

 • You Snap.
 We Match.

 We accept SNAP benefits!
 Simply stop at the welcome tent to swipe your EBT card.
-And when you do, we’ll match up to $20 for you to do even more shopping at the market!
+And when you do, we’ll match dollar for dollar so you can do even more shopping at the market!

 • Kids Club

-Kids who visit the market will get $5 to shop for fresh fruits or veggies! ($5 per child)
+Kids (under 18) who visit the market will get $5 to shop for fresh fruits or veggies! ($5 per child).
+As supplies last.

 • Farmers Market Nutrition Program